-These enclosures have very clean lines and have a contemporary look and feel to them.
+These enclosures have very clean lines and have a contemporary look to them.
 They tend to lean more towards one design style, but they are versatile enough that if done well they could be used in a variety of styles as well.
 Thanks to the black finish they will also pair very well with most color schemes.

 Most clients tend to focus so much on whether something will go out of style they don’t consider their own opinion.
 In the end the idea of something being “trendy” becomes negative instead of positive.
 This is more of a consideration in interior design than other areas of the design spectrum because most homeowners are not able to make changes as frequently as needed to keep up with the changing markets.
 Clients just have to follow their instincts and what will make them happy and everything else should come second.

 Light fixtures are one of the most important parts of any good design, but they are often not thought of as so.
 Without lighting there would be no way to see when it is dark, but lighting is so much more than that.
 It can transform colors, style, and how a room is perceived.
 The lighting choices that a person makes can make or break a design.